Generic orbits, normal bases, and generation degree for fields of rational invariants: Introduction

+\item A line of research in representation and invariant theory concerns the structure of the polynomial algebra $\kk[V]$ as a representation of $G$ \cite{bryant1993symmetrical, bryant1995groups, karagueuzian1999module, symonds2000group, karagueuzian2007module, karagueuzian2004module, symonds2007cyclic, symonds2024module}.
+A finding of this literature is that, as one increases the degree $d$, the $\kk$-space of polynomials $\kk[V]_{\leq d}$ of degree $\leq d$ asymptotically approaches many copies of the regular representation.
+In \cite{kollar2024simple} the authors study the minimum degree $d$ so that $\kk[V]_{\leq d}$ has the regular representation as a summand for the very first time.
+Call this number $\Dreg(G,V)$.
+Then the proof of the main result of \cite{kollar2024simple} shows that $\Dreg(G,V) \leq |G|-1$.
+This result does not depend on the characteristic of $\kk$.

+It will be shown below that $\Dreg \leq \Dspan$, and that, as with $\Dirr$, they are equal when $G$ is abelian and the characteristic does not divide $|G|$ (see Proposition~\ref{prop:c-Dreg-Dspan-topdeg}).
+Furthermore, the point of view taken in the present work leads to a short proof that $\Dspan \leq |G|-1$ in arbitrary characteristic, slightly refining the main result of \cite{kollar2024simple}. \end{itemize}

+Thus, Theorem~\ref{thm:main} relates two quantities $\bfield$ and $\Dspan$ that are individually of interest.
+To demonstrate usefulness, a quick application is given in Section~\ref{sec:applications}.

+In at least one respect, $\Dspan(G,V)$ is better-behaved than $\bfield(G,V)$: it satisfies monotonicity properties in both arguments (Theorem~\ref{thm:monotonic-in-the-rep} and Lemma~\ref{lem:monotonic-in-the-group} below).
+Both of these properties fail for $\bfield$.
+Thus, one can hope that Theorem~\ref{thm:main} bounds a more unruly quantity with a better-behaved one.

-This provides a far-reaching generalization of a recent result of Edidin and Katz \cite{edidin2025orbit}.
-Based on suggestive results from signal processing, it has been suspected (e.g., \cite[Remark~4.3]{bandeira2023estimation}) that $\bfield(G,V)\leq 3$ if $V$ is the regular representation of $G$ over $\CC$.
-Edidin and Katz showed that if $V$ so much as contains the regular representation, then $\bfield(G,V)\leq 3$.
-We recover this as the special case of the above inequality where $\Dspan(G,V) = 1$.
-This is discussed in more detail below in Example~\ref{ex:regular}.
+Theorem~\ref{thm:main} also generalizes a recent result of Edidin and Katz \cite{edidin2025orbit}.
+Based on suggestive results from the signal processing literature mentioned above, it has been suspected (e.g., \cite[Remark~4.3]{bandeira2023estimation}) that $\bfield(G,V)\leq 3$ if $V$ is the regular representation of $G$ over $\CC$.
+Edidin and Katz showed that if $V$ so much as contains the regular representation, then $\bfield(G,V)\leq 3$.\footnote{Edidin and Katz actually proved that the invariant polynomials of degree $\leq 3$ separate generic orbits of $G$ on $V$, with no hypothesis on the field except that it is infinite.
+In characteristic zero, $\bfield(G,V) \leq 3$ follows; this will be discussed further in Section~\ref{ex:regular} below.} The hypothesis that $V$ contains the regular representation implies that $\Dspan = 1$.
+Thus, we recover their conclusion that $\bfield(G,V)\leq 3$ from the special case of Theorem~\ref{thm:main} in which $\Dspan(G,V) = 1$.

-The study of $\Dspan(G,V)$ also has a motivation coming from representation theory.
-One is interested \cite{kollar2024simple} in the first occurrence of the regular representation in $\kk[V]$; more precisely, the lowest degree $d$ such that the polynomials of degree up to $d$ contain a copy of the regular representation of $G$.
-We denote this number $\Dreg(G,V)$.
-It happens that $\Dspan(G,V)$ provides an upper bound on $\Dreg(G,V)$ (see Lemma~\ref{lem:Dreg-leq-Dspan} below).
-As a side-effect of the point of view taken in the proof of our main result, we get a mild refinement and shorter proof of the main result of \cite{kollar2024simple}.
-That paper proves that every irreducible representation of $G$ occurs both as a submodule and as a quotient of a homogeneous component of $\kk[V]$ of degree at most $|G|-1$, with no hypothesis on the characteristic of $\kk$; the proof deduces this by first showing that $\Dreg(G,V) \leq |G|-1$.
-We show that this last inequality holds with $\Dspan$ in place of $\Dreg$.